enriquepablo/terms/README.rst

 that ranges over any fact or term, including verbs, something that is not possible in (idiomatic) Prolog.

+I would say that that difference gives Terms enough of an edge so as to be generally useful.

-However, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in Prolog;
+In any case, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in Prolog;
 that's why I specified "idiomatic".